alexppppp/annotate-keypoints-roboflow/README.md

 ![](https://miro.medium.com/max/3600/1*kGvS_5DgueggsDkGfm1PBA.png)

-Tutorial on how to make rectangle annontations in Roboflow and convert them into keypoints is [here](https://medium.com/@alexppppp/how-to-annotate-keypoints-using-roboflow-9bc2aa8915cd)
+Tutorial on how to create rectangle annontations in Roboflow and convert them into keypoints is [here](https://medium.com/@alexppppp/how-to-annotate-keypoints-using-roboflow-9bc2aa8915cd)

 Tutorial on how to train a custom keypoint detection model is [here](https://medium.com/@alexppppp/how-to-train-a-custom-keypoint-detection-model-with-pytorch-d9af90e111da)